-Python Classes in Pune
+Python Training in Pune

 While I read this piece, my attention kept flitting back to a memory from my training at a small subsidiary of Chung Eun Kim's Taekwondo Academy.
 One of the high-ranking students taught me the first series of movements I was to learn, and she informed me, "the most basic forms are the most important."